forcedotcom/dataloader/README.md

 The process-conf.xml file can be used to define properties for multiple processes.
 Look at src/main/nsis/samples/conf/process-conf.xml for examples on how to configure it.
 The way to run a process defined in process-conf.xml is to specify process name on command line like this:

     java -cp target/dataloader-xx.0-uber.jar -Dsalesforce.config.dir=CONFIG_DIR com.salesforce.dataloader.process.ProcessRunner process.name=opportunityUpsertProcess

+# Execute Data Loader With Scripts for v45 and Later

+Launch scripts are provided to help end users launch Data Loader for Windows and macOS.
+Zip files are provided for macOS and Windows environments in the project's "releases" tab.
+There are specific installation instructions for [macOS](https://help.​salesforce.com/articleView?id=​loader_install_mac.htm) and [Windows](https://help.​salesforce.com/articleView?id=​loader_install_windows.htm).

+A new directory called "release" was added to the project’s root directory.
+Developers can build Data Loader and place the dataloader-xx.0-uber.jar inside "release/mac" or "release\win" directory to launch a customized build.

 # Test Data Loader